Project-Reproka/.github/profile/README.md

 In order to join the Reproka project, you must fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSe4_nVBj8_zVPOrRGe-YmvmoE-HS8XTko-ZfDSaECmusLkF4Q/viewform?usp=header).
 The council checks for responses between 21:00 and 22:00 Eastern US time.
 (UTC-4 or -5) (That is not a definite time, though that is the dedicated response checking time)

-In order to be in this org, you must be a programmer and be trusted by the PRMO.
+In order to be in this org, you must be a programmer (or council member) and be trusted by the PRMO.

 <!--